sanjaytime/epub-summarizer/README.md

    cd epub-summarizer
    ```

-2. Create a file named `openai_key.txt` in the project root directory and paste your OpenAI API key into it.
+2. Create two files in the project root directory:
+   - `openai_key.txt`: Paste your OpenAI API key into this file.
+   - `anthropic_key.txt`: Paste your Anthropic API key into this file.

 3. Build the Docker image:
    ```
-   docker build -t epub-summarizer .
+   docker build -t epub_summarizer .
    ```

 ## Usage